Duke Nukem II

 Duke Nukem II is a 1993 platform game developed and published by Apogee Software.
 The game consists of four episodes (of eight levels each), the first available as shareware.
 It is the follow-up to 1991's Duke Nukem, and followed by Duke Nukem 3D in 1996.
 Todd Replogle was the primary designer of all three games.

-A heavily reworked version of Duke Nukem II, simply titled Duke Nukem, was released for the Game Boy Color on September 10, 1999 in North America.

 Gameplay

 The player's goal is to proceed through the levels collecting items, destroying enemies to the level exit and at the final level, defeat the super alien boss.
 In one level of each episode Duke needs to destroy radar dishes to progress.

 Duke Nukem can pick up weapons along the way.
 There are four types of weapons: His regular default gun, the flamethrower (which can shoot through walls and launch him in the air), the laser (which can shoot through anything) and the rocket launcher.
 Duke can also get a rapid fire powerup.
 Health items can be collected to heal damage Duke receives or to boost score points at full health.
 Keycards need to be collected to access past the force fields and keys must be obtained to get past locked doors.
 A cloaking device makes Duke temporarily invincible and disables the super force fields.

 Movement through the levels mainly consists of jumping onto platforms, climbing ladders, operating elevators, using teleporters, hovering over blowing fans and climbing hand-over-hand across pipes or girders.
 At the end of every level (with the exception of the last level in each episode), the player can receive up to seven 100,000 point bonuses, earned by making certain achievements in the level, such as destroying all cameras.